facebook/flipper/docs/jssetup.md

 }
 ```

-Learn more on how to use [Sonar's UI components](ui-components.md).
+Learn more on how to use [Flipper's UI components](ui-components.md).

 ### Dynamically loading plugins

-Once a plugin is created, Sonar can load it from its folder.
+Once a plugin is created, Flipper can load it from its folder.
 The path from where the plugins are loaded is specified in `~/.sonar/config.json`.
-Add the parent folder of your plugin to `pluginPaths` and start Sonar.
+Add the parent folder of your plugin to `pluginPaths` and start Flipper.

 ### npm dependencies

 If you need any dependencies in your plugin, you can install them using `yarn add`.
-The Sonar UI components exported from `sonar`, as well as `react` and `react-dom` don't need to be installed as dependencies.
+The Flipper UI components exported from `sonar`, as well as `react` and `react-dom` don't need to be installed as dependencies.
 Our plugin-loader makes these dependencies available to your plugin.

 ### ES6, babel-transforms and bundling